You’ll often have to go out of your way to get dollar coins, turning to auctions, estate sales, banks, and even the U.S. Mint to find them.

 Coins like gold dollars and silver dollars are worth far more than one dollar.
-Furthermore, many coins such as the presidential coins, though not worth much more than one dollar, have a certain sentimental value that may make them worth keeping in your collection.
+Furthermore, other coins like the presidential coins, though not worth much more than one dollar, have a certain sentimental value that may make them worth keeping in your collection.

 In 2007, the U.S. began the Presidential Coin Program.
 The faces of past presidents were engraved on coins each year until 2011.
 While millions of these coins were minted, they never really made it into circulation.

 In 2009, the coin underwent an important change due to The Native American $1 Coin Act and became the Native American dollar coin.
 This version was only available directly from the U.S. Mint in large quantities.

 That same year, the Peace Dollar was introduced to commemorate the end of World War I. The coin was minted until 1928 and then came back from 1934 to 1935.

 Three different types of Gold Dollar coins were produced throughout its minting, each including an image of Lady Liberty.
-Type 1 was minted from 1849 to 1853 and Type 2 was minted from 1854 to 1855, and type 3, the most common of the coins, was minted from 1856 to 1889.
+Type 1 was minted from 1849 to 1853 and Type 2 was minted from 1854 to 1855, and Type 3, the most common of the coins, was minted from 1856 to 1889.

 Where to Get Dollar Coins

-Depending on what coins you’re searching for, you may have to check out all of them!
-See our list below to see which option might be best for your specific needs.
+Depending on what coins you’re searching for, you may have to search multiple places.
+See our list below to find out which option might be best for your specific needs.

 Many banks have dollar coins sitting in their vaults, simply because most people don’t like using them for making actual purchases.
-It’s worth checking with your bank, or even a bank you’re not a customer at, to see if you can trade your dollar bills for dollar coins.
+It’s worth checking with your bank, or even a bank at which you’re not a customer, to see if you can trade your dollar bills for dollar coins.

 At banks, available dollar coins will include any that were minted for circulation, like Presidential Dollars and Sacagawea Dollars.
 Banks are unlikely to have older gold and silver dollars.

-Heritage Auctions is a well-established, coin-specific auction site which offers offline auctions as well.
+Heritage Auctions is a well-established, coin-specific auction site that offers offline auctions as well.
 Auctions — especially coin-specific auctions — can have any kind of dollar coin, but selections will vary.

 Estate and Garage Sales

 A quick look at your local newspaper or a Google search will lead you to estate and garage sales near you.
 You can also try estatesales.net to search for online listings of nearby estate sales.

-eBay offers a vast variety of coins and because most sellers are just collectors, like yourself, you’re more likely to find a decent deal.
-You can avoid getting fake coins by checking out seller reviews and look for clear photos accompanied by thorough descriptions.
+eBay offers a vast variety of coins, and because most sellers are just collectors, you’re more likely to find a decent deal.
+You can avoid getting fake coins by checking out seller reviews and looking for clear photos accompanied by thorough descriptions.